ninadhulle/blog/apache-httpd-security.md

     RewriteRule (.*) https://%{SERVER_NAME}%{REQUEST_URI} [R,L]
  </IfModule>
 ```
 We also block Http 1.0 requests as part of *<IfModule mod_rewrite.c>* block.
-[F] flag is to disable.
+[F] flag is to disable any requests.
 ```
  RewriteCond %{THE_REQUEST} !HTTP/1.1$
  RewriteRule .* - [F]
 ```
 We allow only GET, POST, HEAD.
-Though this doesnt block OPTIONS, PUT, DELETE method through reverse proxies which use for our Angular services.
+Though this doesnt block OPTIONS, PUT, DELETE method through reverse proxies which we use for our Angular services.
 ```
  RewriteCond %{REQUEST_METHOD} !^(GET|POST|HEAD)$
  RewriteRule .* - [F]